ordinalpizzaog/ord-filter/README.md

 font-family: 'Nunito', sans-serif;
 font-family: 'Rock Salt', cursive;
 ```
-In the `styles/globals.sass` file replace the font under the `p` with your body font (line 5) and replce the font under the `h1` with your title font (line 8).
-Again, it is important you remove the semocolons from the code Google Fonts gives you.
+In the `styles/globals.sass` file replace the font under the `p` with your body font (line 5) and replace the font under the `h1` with your title font (line 8).
+Again, it is important you remove the semicolons from the code Google Fonts gives you.
 There should not be any semicolons in `styles/globals.sass`, otherwise the website will crash

 ### Site map
 A site map is needed for search engine optimisation.
-If it is not correct, you site will not appear on Google or other search engines.
+If it is not correct, you site will may appear on Google or other search engines.
 In `public/sitemap.xml`, change `https://fomojis.io` to your website url

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+### favicon

+### Title and description

 ## Getting Started